hkusttech/hkusttech.github.io/content/projects/3d-printing-map.md

 tags: ["Geovisualization", "Web Programming", "SQL", "JavaScript", "Civil Tech"]
 ---

-## Who am I?
+## Who are we?

+**Lana**

-My name is **Lana**, I am a Ph.D. candidate from CIVL Department, HKUST.
+I am a Ph.D. candidate from CIVL Department, HKUST.
 My current research focuses on the construction 3D printing industry.
 In addition to English, I can speak in Russian as well as Mandarin which I have been learning for several years.

 ## What do I want to make?